-For residential developments to be classed as 'safe', as a minimum dry pedestrian access should be provided to and from the development without crossing through the 1 in 100 year plus climate change floodplain.
+For routes to be classed as 'safe', as a minimum; dry pedestrian access, without the intervention of the emergency services or others, should be provided to and from the development without crossing through the 1% plus climate change floodplain.
 Vehicular access to a site should also be achievable, taking into account extreme events.
-The production of flood plans are also recommended to aid evacuation and rescue during flood events, which should satisfy the concerns of the local authority emergency planner and the emergency services.
-Access should also be considered for other types of development.
+The production of flood evacuation plans are also recommended to aid evacuation and rescue during flood events, which should satisfy the concerns of the local authority emergency planner and the emergency services.
+Access should be considered for all types of development.